4. Matrix Factorization

 - Only observed ratings should contribute to the training loss

-For item-based AutoRec, D2L writes the input as the
+For item-based AutoRec, D2L writes the input as the $i$th column $R_{\ast i}$ of the rating matrix and reconstructs it with a nonlinear network:

 The learning objective minimizes reconstruction error over observed entries only: